Libera-Chat/periclase/README.md

-# pericase - CTCP scanner and banner
+# periclase - CTCP scanner and banner

 The main instance of periclase running on Libera Chat uses the nickname `libera-connect` to be more evidently an official piece of the network.